 These expenses are generally not only unexpected, but they also are time-sensitive – they need to happen “now”.
-Without an adequate emergency fund in place many people will struggle to cover even a $400 non-budgeted expense.
+Without an adequate emergency fund in place, many people will struggle to cover even a $400 non-budgeted expense.

-Financial advisors, financial planners, and just about every financial expert, will recommend having an emergency funds between three and six months worth of living expenses.
+Financial advisors, financial planners, and just about every financial expert will recommend having an emergency fund between three and six months worth of living expenses.
 If you don’t have an emergency fund you should quickly put together a starter emergency fund of $1,000.
 Then work toward growing that account into being fully-funded with the target amount you decide.
 (Here is a post to help understand where you should be in the three-to-six-month timeframe.)

 2. Know Your Cash Flow (Have A Budget)

 When thinking about investing, you need to think long-term.
 “Investing” for the short-term isn’t really investing – it’s speculating, which is basically gambling.
-There are any number of uncontrollable factors that can cause investments to go up or down short term, so any money committed to investing shouldn’t be needed for at least five years.
+There are a number of uncontrollable factors that can cause investments to go up or down short term, so any money committed to investing shouldn’t be needed for at least five years.

 Having a household budget allows you to understand exactly where all of your dollars are going each month.
-Hopefully you’ve trimmed expenses enough, and/or have good enough income, that each month you have significant “extra” cash flow after covering all of your expenses.
+Hopefully, you’ve trimmed expenses enough, and/or have good enough income, that each month you have significant “extra” cash flow after covering all of your expenses.